upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-single.md

 Read the [building APIs]({{< ref "xp-arch-framework/building-apis" >}})  portion of the framework for guidance on building custom APIs with Crossplane.
 {{< /hint >}}

-By using a git repo as the single source of truth for a control plane, it gives you a single point of control.
+By using a Git repository as the single source of truth for a control plane, it gives you a single point of control.
 Then, you can use a GitOps tool such as Flux or ArgoCD to continuously apply the latest definition of your control plane configuration.
-Furthermore, we recommend using a "root" Crossplane configuration to encapsulate your APIs, depndencies on other Crossplane configurations, and dependencies on Crossplane providers.
+Furthermore, it's recommended you use a "root" Crossplane configuration to encapsulate:

+- your APIs.
+- dependencies on other Crossplane configurations.
+- dependencies on Crossplane providers.

 ### Add secrets management

 Secrets in Kubernetes are objects that hold sensitive data like passwords, tokens and keys.
 Crossplane uses Secrets to store sensitive information, such as credentials for Crossplane providers, inputs to managed resources, or connection details.

-If you don't configure Crossplane to use an external secrets store, when you configure a managed resource to write a secret (such as when you configure the object to use `writeConnectionSecretToRef: ...`), that secret gets written in the control plane.
-Most organizations have security requirements that recommend storing all secrets in a centrally managed key-value store (such as Vault, AWS Secrets Manager, etc); reliance on in-cluster secrets aren't considered a best practice.
-Therefore, our architecture baseline recommends configuring your control plane to use an external secrets store.
+By default, Crossplane writes managed resource-generated secrets (such as when you configure the object to use `writeConnectionSecretToRef: ...`), in the cluster.
+Most organizations have security requirements that recommend storing all secrets in a centrally managed secret management service.
+Reliance on in-cluster secrets aren't considered a best practice.
+The architecture baseline recommends configuring your control plane to use an external secrets store.

 For a complete guide to integrating secrets management in your control plane, see the [Interface Integrations > Secrets Management]({{< ref "xp-arch-framework/interface-integrations/secrets-management.md" >}}) topic in this framework.

 ### Add policy engines

 An effective way to supplement Crossplane is to enforce governance through policies.
-Any Kubernetes-compatible policy engine, such as [Open Policy Agent Gatekeeper](https://github.com/open-policy-agent/gatekeeper) or [Kyverno](https://github.com/kyverno/kyverno), can be used with Crossplane.
+Any Kubernetes-compatible policy engine, such as [Open Policy Agent Gatekeeper](https://github.com/open-policy-agent/gatekeeper) or [Kyverno](https://github.com/kyverno/kyverno), is compatible with Crossplane.
 This allows users to write custom policies to enforce against Crossplane resources.
-Policy engines have some overlap in terms of what you can implement relative to what you define with Crossplane's compositions capability.
+Policy engines have some overlap of its capabilities relative to what you define with Crossplane's compositions capability.
 For a complete guide to integrating policies in your control plane, see the [Interface Integrations > Policy Engines]({{< ref "xp-arch-framework/interface-integrations/policy-engines.md" >}}) topic in this framework.

 {{< hint "note" >}}
 Crossplane supports integration with policy engines, but policy engines are not required to use Crossplane.
 If you are unsure whether you need to integrate a policy engine with your control plan, you can always start out by _not_ having a policy engine and add one later once it makes sense.
 Read the interface integration guide above to see how a policy engine can add value.
 {{< /hint >}}

-### Monitor and collect metrics
+### Watch and collect metrics

-Crossplane can be configured to emit Prometheus metrics at install-time, so users can install Prometheus to sit alongside Crossplane and configure it to scrape metrics for the core Crossplane component and provider pods.
-Users can integrate these metrics with dashboarding solutions such as Datadog, Grafana or New Relic to visualize metrics, logs, and alerts.
+Crossplane is configurable to emit Prometheus metrics at install-time.
+Users can install Prometheus to sit alongside Crossplane and configure it to scrape metrics for the core Crossplane component and provider pods.
+Users can integrate these metrics with a dashboard solution such as Datadog, Grafana or New Relic to visualize metrics, logs, and alerts.

 For a complete guide to monitoring and observability in your control plane see the [Interface Integrations > Monitoring and Observability]({{< ref "xp-arch-framework/interface-integrations/monitoring-and-observability.md" >}}) topic in this framework.

 ### Platform continuity

 To maintain platform continuity, define the Service Level Agreement for your control plane.
 An effective tool to help you achieve your control plane's SLA commitment is with [Velero](https://velero.io/).
-Velero allows users to capture and backup the state of their infrastructure’s configuration on their control plane.
-In a disaster scenario—such as if the control plane were to go offline—users can provision a new instance of Crossplane and restore the last known state up to the time of the most recent backup.
+Velero allows users to capture and backup the state of their infrastructure's configuration on their control plane.
+In a disaster scenario—such as if the control plane were to go offline—users can provision a new instance of Crossplane.
+Then, restore the last known state up to the time of the most recent backup.

 For a complete guide to disaster recovery for your control plane see the [Platform Continuity]({{< ref "xp-arch-framework/interface-integrations/platform-continuity.md" >}}) topic in this framework.